-(Tuition prices vary and bus transportation is available upon request.)
+(Tuition prices and bus transportation varies.)

 - e.
 Seniors in High school.
-If an IF has a Senior in high school who is expecting to graduate with a diploma, it is highly recommended that they coordinate over the summer with the School Liaison Officer.
-Any issues/concerns regarding school registration can be addressed to the IF Personal Affairs Specialist, or the Carlisle Barracks School Liaison Officer, 717-245-4555.
-The School Liaison website is www.carlislemwr.com. - f.
+If an IF has a Senior in high school who is expecting to graduate with a diploma, it is highly recommended that they coordinate over the summer with the school registrar and IF office.
+Any issues/concerns regarding school registration can be addressed to the IF Student Affairs Specialist and/or the IF Sponsorship and Family Program Coordinator. - f.
 Colleges.
 There are several colleges and universities in the area for eligible dependents to attend an American college or university.
 Dickinson College allows any IF Spouse or dependents over the age of 18 to take one (1) class per semester, tuition free.
 More information may be obtained from the Sponsorship Program Coordinator. - 11.
 Family Services.
 There are various family services and activities at Carlisle Barracks.
-For more information on family services, contact the Sponsorship Program Coordinator. - a.
+For more information on family services, contact the Sponsorship and Family Program Coordinator. - a.
 The Child Development Center and Youth Services are operated on post.
 For more information, please contact 717-245-3801. - b.
-Conversation and Culture (C&C): C&C is an enjoyable social forum for the IF Spouses and older dependents.
-Beginning in July, these events will include day trips to local activities and attractions in order to familiarize the IF Spouses with U.S. customs and culture.
+International Family Program: This is an enjoyable social forum for the IF Spouses and older dependents.
+Beginning in August, these events will include bi-monthly day trips to local activities and attractions in order to familiarize the IF Spouses with U.S. customs and culture.
 During the second half of the year, IF Spouses have an opportunity to present their country to highlight their own customs and cultures. - c.
 English Classes: For International spouses and children over the age of 18 who wish to improve their English, English as a Second Language (ESL) classes will be provided at the beginning of the year.
 Additional options may be available throughout the year, by request. - d.
-Military Family Program (MFP): A complementary program for USAWC Students, Spouses and children.
-Throughout the year, MFP will present a series of lectures, seminars, workshops which are structured into four concentrations.
+Military Spouse and Family Program (MSFP): A complementary program for USAWC Students, Spouses and children.
+Throughout the year, MSFP will present a series of lectures, seminars, workshops which are structured into four concentrations.